Webzang

 • Gmail stores the message

-• A separate copy of the message exist on your server Mailbox and will need to be periodically cleared out.
+• A separate copy of the message exists on your server Mailbox and will need to be periodically cleared out/deleted.

 • You can still SEND AS the domain email so it works in almost an identical way.